Anglo-Frisian languages: Numbers in Anglo-Frisian languages

-Words in English, Scots, Yola, West Frisian, Dutch, and German
+Words in English, West Riding Yorkshire, Scots, Yola, West Frisian, Afrikaans, Dutch, German and West-Flemish

 Alternative grouping

-Ingvaeonic, also known as North Sea Germanic, is a postulated grouping of the West Germanic languages that encompasses Old Frisian, Old English, and Old Saxon.
+North Sea Germanic, also known as Ingvaeonic, is a proposed grouping of the West Germanic languages that encompasses Old Frisian, Old English, and Old Saxon.
+The North Sea Germanic grouping may be regarded as an alternative to Anglo-Frisian, or as ancestral to it.